yuhanguyen1/Sales-analysis-in-Retail-Using-PowerBI/README.md

-# Sales analysis in Retail using PowerBI
+# Sales analysis in Retail Using PowerBI

 Used Power BI to visualize sales overview of Global Superstore, create actionable insights and recommendations.

 Author: Nguyen Anh Huy